brugal/wolfcamql/README-wolfcam.txt

  jump:  don't move at all towards next camera point, simply appear at the next one
  spline:  a 'best fitting' curve is created for all the camera points.
 One of the disadvantages is that you are not likely to pass through the exact origin that you selected for a particular camera point.
  curve:  every three points of this type define a quadratic curve.
 You can think of the first and last being the 'start' and 'end' points with the middle one controlling the steepness of the curve.
 This has the advantage over the spline type of being able to pass through exactly through the chosen origins for camera points.
+ splineBezier: (from q3mme, uses camera flags for masking)
+ splineCatmullRom:  (from q3mme, uses camera flags for masking)

+Angle types:
+ interp:  linear angle interpolation, roll is treated as a separate setting
+ spline:  (from q3mme, uses camera flags for masking), camera roll is included in this interpolation

 Velocity:
  //FIXME

+ Note that spline fov uses the final fov values (ex: go from 60 -> 120 fov) instead of offset values which q3mme uses (ex:  10 -> 30  means go from currentFov + 10  to currentFov + 30).

   cvar cg_draw2d 2  for use with camera editing
     default  bind BACKSPACE "toggle cg_draw2d 0 1 2"